Reading Time: 5 minutes

 Make Yourself Available

-Your sister is about to go on an incredibly painful journey as she experiences a wide range of emotions like anger, sadness, fear and panic.
+Your sister is about to go on an incredibly painful journey as she experiences a wide range of emotions like anger, sadness, fear, and panic.
 Just knowing she can turn to you or pick up the phone at any hour to talk will be a great comfort to her.

 Be a Voice of Reason

-Your job at this time is to be a voice of reason and persuade your sister to not make any big decisions during the initial stages of grief when her thinking may not be clear or pragmatic.
+Your job at this time is to be a voice of reason and persuade your sister not to make any big decisions during the initial stages of grief when her thinking may not be clear or pragmatic.

 Look for Outside Support